Hydr0genius/Low-Carbon-Hydrogen-Model-Reproduction/README.md

 # Low-Carbon Hydrogen Optimization Model

 This repository contains the code and inputs for simulating and optimizing low-carbon hydrogen production across multiple possibly Accounting Rules and Input Parameters.
-See Methods
+See Methods for additional details.

 ## 📦 Requirements